Tab, Hungary: History

-Tab was first mentions as villa Thob in an official document from 1211.
+Tab was first mentioned as villa Thob in an official document from 1211.
 In 1320 the settlement belonged to a church dedicated to Saint Peter.
 Between 1285 and 1386 it was in the hands of the Ugali family under the name Thob.
 Their surname had been eternalized by the medieval village of Ugajpuszta which is now part of Tab.
 Later the settlement belonged to István Rozgonyi, the ispán of Bakony and his wife, Cecília Szentgyörgyi between 1428 and 1435.
 In 1438 the Batthyány and Fajsz families owned it.
 Before the Turkish occupation it belonged to László Ewleweldi and Demeter Tharródy.

 It was first attacked by the Turks in 1542, but it fell finally later between 1551 and 1553.
 Then Tab became part of the Nahiye of Törökkoppány.
 Most of its residents died or fled to other parts of the country, some moved into the woods and swamplands.
 According to the tax registration of the Ottoman Porte between 1573 and 1574 there were 12 tax payer households in Tab.
 There were occasionally fights between the Hungarian and Turkish forces.
 Ferenc Nádasdy and György Zrínyi with the papal garrisons attacked once the Agha of Törökkoppány and chased the Turks away for a short time.

 After the Liberation of Buda in 1689 Tab became part of the Habsburg Empire.
 Several noble families (e.g. Fajszky, Mérey, Lengyel, Nyitray, Gussits, Nagy de Felsőbükk, Révay etc.) who had previously lands here reclaimed them, therefore they moved into the villages near Tab.

 It is known from the census of 1715 that Tab welcomed Hungarians, Germans and Slovaks from 1712 on in larger numbers.
 Tab had one of largest Jewish communities in Somogy County which is also proven by the fact that one of the most prestigious synagogue of Somogy County was built here in 1762.
 Tab stood on none of the important national or international trade routes, but the local authorities thought that the settling of the Jewish community could have a strong impact on the economic development of the settlement.
 Between 1798 and 1800 with the financial help of the Diocese of Veszprém the local church was restored and expanded.
 Its sanctuary and the nobles' oratorio was decorated by the fresco of Franz Xaver Bucher in 1799.
 The church was built in Baroque style however the main and side altars as well as the pulpit and the desks were made in Rococo.